-Performance Measurement: We’re a data-driven team!
-NASAA monitors a set of state arts agency vital statistics to track progress toward attaining our mission of strengthening state arts agencies.
-Our performance measurement dashboard keeps us operationally sharp.
+- Performance Measurement: We’re a data-driven team!
+Our performance metrics dashboard keeps us operationally sharp.
 Biannual Action Plan Highlights reports keep members and the public apprised of our programmatic accomplishments.
 We also do detailed reporting on our Diversity, Equity and Inclusion activities.

 All three strands of NASAA planning are informed and inspired by ongoing input from state arts agencies, collaborations with policy partners and rigorous data review.
-In 2016 and 2017, NASAA conducted an especially deep dive to formulate a new strategic plan to take effect in 2018.
-This process was designed to include many voices and diverse perspectives:
+Our planning methods, designed to engage a diversity of perspectives, include: